OtzoLive/lor-api-wrapper/README.md

 One issue I ran into was deciding how I wanted to handle errors when the API failed (which is alot unfortunately), either due to rate-limiting or random 504 errors.
 I wasn't sure if the wrapper should catch and handle errors by itself, or if it should just pass them off.

+This issue became apparent when implementing the wrapper into my project.
+I quickly realized not all errors are created equal and am already working on updating the wrapper to handle them better.

 Any and all feedback is appreciated.

 ### 🔗 Links